 Having longer titles could jeopardize your search engine results, making it harder for people to find your article.

-If you want your articles to rank higher on the search results, keep them short.
+If you want your articles to rank higher in the search results, keep them short.

-The title should contain keywords.
+It is essential for your title the contain keywords you are trying to rank for.
 However, you want to make sure that the title makes sense to the reader.

 Keep It Real

-After you have written the rough draft and incorporated the key components of a title, you will need to revise your title.
+After you have written the rough draft and incorporated the critical components of a title, you will need to revise your title.

 When I have completed a list of title ideas, I will check them CoSchedule Headline Analyzer.

-Now that you have revised your title ask yourself these questions to finalize your title.
+Now that you have revised your title ask yourself these questions to finalize your headline.